GeNIe: Generative Hard Negative Images Through Diffusion: Experiments

 \subsection{Long-Tailed Classification}

-We evaluate our method in Long-Tailed data, where number of instances per class is not balanced and most categories have limited samples (tail).
+We evaluate our method on long-tailed data, where the number of instances per class is unbalanced, with most categories having limited samples (tail).
 Our goal is to mitigate this bias by augmenting the tail of the distribution with generated samples.
+We evaluate \genie{} using two different backbones and methods: the ViT architecture with LViT \citep{xu2023learning}, and ResNet50 with VL-LTR \citep{tian2022vl}.

-Following LViT \cite{xu2023learning}, first, we train an MAE \cite{he2021masked} on the unbalanced dataset without any augmentation.
-We then train the Balanced Fine Tuning stage by incorporating the augmentation data generated using \genie{} or the other baselines.
-We following the proposed settings in \cite{xu2023learning} for the Balanced Fine Tuning stage, which includes traditional augmentation including CutMix, MixUp with a Balanced Binary Cross-Entropy (Bal-BCE) loss.
+Following LViT \citep{xu2023learning}, we first train an MAE \citep{he2021masked} and ViT on the unbalanced dataset without any augmentation.
+Next, we train the Balanced Fine-Tuning stage of LViT by incorporating the augmentation data generated using \genie{} or other baselines.
+For ResNet50, we use VL-LTR code to fine-tune the CLIP \citep{radford2021learning} ResNet50 pretrained backbone with generated augmentations by \genie{}.

-\textbf{Dataset:} We perform experiments on ImageNet-LT \cite{OLTR}.
+\textbf{Dataset:} We perform experiments on ImageNet-LT \citep{OLTR}.
 It contains $115.8$K images from $1,000$ categories.
-Maximum and minimum number of images per class is $1280$ and $5$ respectively.
+The number of images per class varies from $1280$ to $5$.
 Imagenet-LT classes can be divided into $3$ groups: ``Few'' with less than $20$ images, ``Med'' with $20-100$ images, and ``Many'' with more than $100$ images.
 Imagenet-LT uses the same validation set as ImageNet.

-We generate new data for the ``Few'' categories only.
-We limit the number of generated images to $50$ samples per class.
-For \genie{}, instead of randomly sampling the source images from other classes, we use confusion matrix on the training data to find top-$4$ most confused classes and only consider those classes for random sampling.
+We augment ``Few'' categories only and limit the number of generated images to $50$ samples per class.
+For \genie{}, instead of randomly sampling the source images from other classes, we use a confusion matrix on the training data to find the top-$4$ most confused classes and only consider those classes for random sampling of the source image.
 The source category may be from ``Many'', ``Med'', or ``Few sets''.

-\textbf{Implementation Details:} We download the pretrained ViT-B of \cite{xu2023learning} and finetune it with Bal-BCE loss proposed therein on the augmented dataset.
-We use four NVIDIA RTX 3090 GPUs with the same hyperparameters as discussed in \cite{xu2023learning} for finetuning: $100$ epochs, $lr=0.008$, batch size of $1024$, CutMix and MixUp for the data augmentation.

-\textbf{Results:} The results are summarized in Table~\ref{tab:imagenet_lt}.
-Augmenting training data with \genie{} improves accuracy on the ``Few'' set by $9.8\%$ and $2.5\%$ compared against LViT and LViT with \txtimg{} augmentation, respectively.
-Moreover, \genie{} improves the overall accuracy by $1.9\%$ compared to the baselines with only traditional augmentation.
+\textbf{Results:} Augmenting training data with \genienoad{} improves accuracy on the ``Few'' set by $11.7\%$ and $4.4\%$ compared with LViT only and LViT with \txtimg{} augmentation baselines respectively.
+In ResNet50, \genienoad{} outperforms Cap2Aug baseline in ``Few'' categories by $7.6\%$.
+The results are summarized in Table~\ref{tab:imagenet_lt}.
+Please refer to Section ~\ref{sec:appendix_longtail} for implementation details.